 Just 15 minutes away from Alice Springs Airport, DoubleTree by Hilton is an exclusive accommodation option.
 The walking distance from the downtown area makes it a top priority for most travelers.

-The property’s room options are Double and Kings rooms (with or without mountain views), Junior Suites, and King Premier Suite.
+The property’s room options are Double and King rooms (with or without mountain views), Junior Suites, and King Premier suites.

-The facilities are accessible WiFi, a restaurant, pool, fitness center, and tennis court.
+The facilities are accessible WiFi, a restaurant, a pool, a fitness center, and a tennis court.

 3. Desert Palms Resort

 Around one kilometer from the town, Desert Palms Resort is a beautiful motel on the edge of the Todd River.
 The property has types of rooms, such as double, triple, quad, and family villas.

 With the MacDonnell Ranges in the background, this is a stunning place to spend your time.

 Close to the local market, this property is another perfect option for those looking to discover the beauty of the Alice Springs region while ensuring a comfortable stay.
 They provide varying room options, such as Budget, Standard, King, and Superior.

 The facilities you will get here are free WiFi, room service, a pool, and a family restaurant.

 Finding accommodation near Uluru has its own benefits as you get to witness the changing colors of Uluru & Kata Tjuta park at sunrise and sunset.
 Those looking to venture close to Uluru and Kata Tjuta National Park can consider booking any of the following facilities at the Ayres Rock Resort.